weaveworks-experiments/flux-classic/site/fluxctl.md

 image `foo-api:v0.3`).
 These have their own options `--image` and `--tag`.

-A service may have several rules, e.g., from more than one invocation of `fluxctl select`; a container will be enrolled if it matches _any_ of the rules.
-To repeat: matching _any_ rule will do, but _each_part_ of the rule must match.
+A service may have several rules, for example, from more than one invocation of `fluxctl select`.
+A container is enrolled if it matches _any_ of the rules.
+To repeat: matching _any_ rule will do, but _each_part_ of the rule must also match.

 ```
 Usage: